 Cosmetic and Drug Manufacturer FDA Audits and Inspections

-In cases were there is a history of consumer complaints, adverse effects and/or product recalls, FDA will follow up on adverse events and complaints related to a specific product.
+In cases where there is a history of consumer complaints, adverse effects, and/or product recalls, FDA will follow up on adverse events and complaints related to a specific product.
 In addition to the FDA, US distributors may require Qualified Person approval before a product may be marketed.

 Qualification and Validation

-Utilities validation – Critical utilities will be validated for installation and operational qualification (IQ/OQ).
-Noncritical utilities with no impact on product quality and/or GMP can have commissioning qualification only.
+Utility validation – Critical utilities will be validated for installation and operational qualification (IQ/OQ).
+Noncritical utilities with no impact on product quality and/or GMP can have commissioning qualifications only.

 Analytical equipment and systems validation – Will be validated for installation and operational Qualification (IQ/OQ), and undergo software and computerized systems validation (CSV).

-CIP (clean in place) skids validation – CIP skids will be validated for installation, operational and performance qualification (IQ/OQ/PQ) including qualification of spray devices installed on equipment.
+CIP (clean in place) skids validation – CIP skids will be validated for installation, operational, and performance qualification (IQ/OQ/PQ) including qualification of spray devices installed on the equipment.

 Shipment Validation – Final product shipment and supply chain should be validated for installation, operational and performance qualification (IQ/OQ/PQ) for transport systems and transportation routes.
-For more information, refer to the article on Good storage and distribution practice, cold chain safety and validation.
+For more information, refer to the article on Good storage and distribution practices, cold chain safety, and validation.